-This paper opens doors for a new research direction by questioning the presumed symmetric growth impact of fiscal policy, an assumption that dominates the existing literature to date.
-We empirically explore how fiscal policy - represented by acceleration in government spending - exerts asymmetric effects on economic growth in the context of a developing country, Egypt in particular.
-By allowing the theoretical plausibility of asymmetric effects of fiscal policy on economic activity, our research suggests that nothing can guarantee linearity between increasing and decreasing government expenditures in terms of the magnitude of their economic growth.
-Using a non-linear autoregressive effects on autoregressive distributed lag (NARDL) model on Egypt data - at both aggregated and disaggregated levels- for the period 1980-2013, this paper provides new evidence of a non-linear relationship between government spending and economic growth.
-Our empirical investigation sheds lights on how fiscal authorities can identify the best area of intervention, that is characterised by the highest growth rate in response to increased government expenditures.
-More generally, it offers a pragmatic way of prioritising the allocation of scarce resources in developing countries; especially aftermath massive shocks as is the case in Egypt recently.
+This paper empirically explores how fiscal policy - represented by acceleration in government spending - exerts asymmetric effects on economic growth in the context of a developing country, Egypt in particular.
+By allowing the theoretical plausibility of asymmetric effects of fiscal policy on economic activity, our research suggests that nothing can guarantee linearity between the growth impact of increasing and decreasing government expenditures.
+Using a non-linear ARDL model on Egypt data - at both aggregated and disaggregated levels- for the period 1980-2013, this paper provides new evidence of a non-linear relationship between government spending and economic growth.